lubond32/my_BTT_SKR-E3-Turbo_problems/README.md

-At first: I sincerely hope the inconveniences described here is not a systematic problem, but just a random manufacturing failure.
+I sincerely hope the inconveniences described here is not a systematic problem, but just a random manufacturing failure.
 Perhaps ...

 > __Incriminated controll board__
 <code>BTT_SKR-E3-Turbo</code>, product link